 All year 9 and 10 students undertake work experience placements as part of their careers program.
 Work placements offer students first hand insight into specific industries or workplaces, allowing them to make better informed decisions about their future career choices.
 Placements will provide students with appropriate knowledge, skills and attitudes concerning both paid and unpaid work, while preparing them for the demands and expectations of the working world.

-In addition to external work experience placements, students can gain further workplace skills in their senior years through placement at our two onsite social enterprises, Tradeblock Cafe and Ablock Bike Shop.
+In addition to external work experience placements, students can gain further workplace skills in their senior years through placement at our onsite social enterprises: Urban Block Garden, Tradeblock Cafe and Ablock Bike Shop.

 Camping and Excursion Program